redlaserbmBTD/BTDB2_SIMULATOR/README.md

 1. **Simultaneous simulation of eco, farms, and alt-eco:** When given an eco send to use and some arrangement of farms and alt-eco, the simulator accurately tracks the progression of the player's cash and eco over time.
 The results of the simulator are nearly true to the game.
 2. **Easy operation:** Simply input your initial cash and eco, the round to start on, and the purchases you intend to make and the eco flowchart you intend to follow over the course of the match.
 The code runs in one click and delivers results in seconds.
 3. **Complete Farm support:** The simulator supports IMF Loans and Monkeyopolis.
 Also, the simulator supports compound purchases, such as selling into Monkey Wall Street.
 4. **Advanced Optimization Potential:** The code can be used in conjuction with optimization or nonlinear root-finding methods to determine the absolute best times to makes your moves during the game.

+# Contributing to the Code

+Potential contributors are urged to join the [b2 popology discord](https://discord.gg/YBkvcdBN4H) where I can be easily reached with a ping.
+Look in the "issues" section of this repo for tasks which need to be completed but have not yet been tended to.

 # Update Log
 - (July 11, 2023 - v1.0.9)